-3.5 Method Validation
+Method Validation

-3.5.1 Specificity: The specificity was emphasized by the obtained spectrum of assay and dissolution study because there was no interference noted in terms of absorbance at 320 nm and 310 nm respectively.
+Specificity: The specificity was emphasized by the obtained spectrum of assay and dissolution study because there was no interference from absorbance at 320 nm and 310 nm respectively.

-3.5.2 Linearity and Range:
+Linearity and Range:

 Calibration curve encompassing of 5-20 μ g/ml and 5-25 μ g/ml in methanol and PBS with pH 6.8 respectively was constructed.
 Table 1 shows concentration details along with their corresponding mean absorbance values.
-When the calibration curve values were submitted to least square regression analysis, it produced the following equations: y = 0.1904x + 0.1767 and y = 0.058x - 0.0118 with correlation coefficients of 0.998 and 0.998 for assay and dissolution studies.
+When the calibration curve values was submitted to least square regression analysis, it produced the following equations: y = 0.1904x + 0.1767 and y = 0.058x - 0.0118 with correlation coefficients of 0.998 and 0.998 for assay and dissolution studies.
 According to the linearity investigation, the devised UV technique was linear in the pre-defined concentration range of calibration standards.